Jaymelfah/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Leadership Board
-In this project, I built a simple HTML list of To Do tasks.
-The list will be styled according to the specifications listed later in this lesson.
-The simple web page will be built using webpack and served by a webpack dev server.
+In this project I built a JavaScript project for the Leaderboard list app, using webpack and ES6 features.
+This is a first working version of the app following a wireframe, but without styling.

  ## Learning objectives
 - Use JavaScript modules